 Contributing to recommendations for progression

 Practice supervisors also contribute to recommendations for student progression.
-As is set out within the following standard:

 Contributing to student assessments can take different forms depending on the role of the practice supervisor in student learning, the stage of learning, student competence, and other considerations.
 It can include:

 - direct communication with practice and academic assessors to share their views on student achievement, underachievement or areas to continue to work on

 - inputting into student documentation with their views on student achievement.

 - Who are practice supervisors and how are they prepared?

 - What do practice supervisors do?

 - Supported time and resources for those supporting students in practice